Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 ## Why are people trying to log in as me?

-Sometimes you might get alerts from NickServ or SaslServ about attempts to log in to your account.
+When you have `BADPASSWDMSG` enabled, you might get alerts from NickServ or SaslServ about attempts to log in to your account.
 These alerts are almost always caused by clients that are misconfigured.

 If you have lots of nicks grouped or if you have a common name or word grouped, you will get an above average number of alerts.